jackrabbit72380/Ho4kmmm/0.7.1/tags/4k_mmm/Readme.md

 ## 🟡 H3ho4kmmm 🟡 Upscaled textuers only

-This mod is for Halo Online Eldewrito 0.7.1 with all H3 mainmenu & H3 campaign maps ported.-with 4k menu textures
+This mod is for Halo Online Eldewrito 0.7.1 with all H3 mainmenu & H3 campaign maps ported.-with 4k menu textures only

 Includes 4K menu textures for a stunning look!